smartspaces-io/smartspaces/README.md

-#SmartSpaces
+# SmartSpaces

 The home of the Smart Spaces API and runtime.

+SmartSpaces is typically developed and run on Linux machines such as a desktop, or a Raspberry Pi, but also should work easily on a Mac under OSX.

-SmartSpaces will only run under a Java 8 JVM.
+The version of Linux or OSX does not matter, though SmartSpaces will only run under a Java 8 JVM.

-##Building from scratch
+## Building from scratch

 Build documentation is found in the BUILD.md file.